 Because Mercy’s user passwords were neither centralized nor on a common expiration schedule, the IT helpdesk received thousands of password resets calls over the course of a year.
 In addition, as Mercy prepared to deploy EpicCare in its inpatient environment, IT wanted to streamline workflows and speed clinician access in both Epic EMR inpatient and ambulatory scenarios.
 In addition, they wanted to eliminate all employee excuses for sharing login credentials.
 With all these challenges converging at once, Mercy’s IT team decided it was time to evaluate single sign-on (SSO) solutions.

 “Although reducing helpdesk calls was a key concern, increasing clinician satisfaction was the most important driver,” said Jeremey Burton, System Analyst at Mercy Health System.
 “We needed to speed clinician access to both EMR and non-clinical applications, enabling clinicians to get in and out of patient charts quickly while securing the workstation for HIPAA compliance purposes.”
-Burton also wanted a single sign-on solution with support for biometric or dual-source authentication to ensure Mercy’s providers would be able to meet regulatory requirements for electronic prescription of controlled medications.
+Burton also wanted a single sign-on solution with support for biometric or dual-source authentication.

 The Imprivata OneSign Solution